cccsdh/NLog.LiteDB/README.md

 # NLog.LiteDb

-**Note - there is an experimental update in the FinalLiteDB4.x branch.
-Current plan is to migrate this to master as the last version supporting LiteDB 4.x versions.
-Test the latest version and open up any 'issues' you have with it.
-Migration, and the introduction of a new project targeting LiteDB 5.x support is scheduled for early 2021.**
+**Note - Final Litedb 4 release has migrated to master as the last version supporting LiteDB 4.x versions.
+This branch has been closed.
+Future development will happen in a new repository for LiteDB 5.x and .net core**

 NLog target for the LiteDB database